Bartis1313/csgo/README.md

 * 1.2.5 - Made surface GUI example to be working correctly.
 Added ImGui + freetype libraries, as it's next goal to use this GUI framework as example + solid rendering.
 Fixed code in few places, and removed oftently changed files from precompilation, which could lead to errors.
 * 1.2.6 - Added ImGui example, added ghetto fix for sendpacket, although it's not used.
 It's a temp fix.
 Made hooking even easier to use now.
 * 1.2.7 - Added ImGuiRender class which has a rich amount of functions, arguments are almost everywhere same as in surface rendering.
 GUI made with surface has been deleted aswell as x88 menu, if you need to know how was it done, search old repo commits.
 Cleaned up whole sdk and code in few places.
+* 1.2.8 - Fixed few rendering bugs.
+Added basic imgui menu, if you care for styling etc... go make a pull request so people can use it as some replacement.
+Keep in mind - any imgui addons that are not included in the lib should be made in imguiaddons.hpp at all.
+Color now has a different type, due to making it easier for floating points.
+You will still be able to use it as 0-255 range.
 </details>

 # Dependencies